Gdiazdiaz/bookstore/README.md

 Install this project with:

 - You need to install npm to use the commands
-- In your console type, npm install to install all the dependencies
+- In your console type, `npm install` to install all the dependencies
+- Then use `npm start` to deploy the project in local host

 ### Usage